What Is Freelancing? (And How To Get Freelance Work)

 - Freelancers set their own pay rate.
 When you become a freelancer you are no longer stuck with a set pay rate and only a certain amount of raises per year.
 You can charge however much you want – and you can work however much you want.
 And if you start and scale a freelancing business, the income potential can be unlimited.

 - Working from wherever you want.
 Freelancers are frequent travelers – because freelancers can work from wherever they want to!
 This reason right here is the number one reason I decided to become a freelancer.
 No longer does traveling have to be reserved for vacations – you can work as you travel, so it never has to end if you don't want it to.

 Cons of Freelancing

-- Freelancers are independent contractors, which means they’re in charge of all their taxes and tax withholdings.
-Freelancers are also responsible for seeking out and acquiring any desired benefits like health insurance, 401k, and more.
+- Freelancers are independent contractors, which means they're in charge of all their taxes and tax withholdings.
+Also, freelancers are responsible for seeking out and acquiring any desired benefits like health insurance, 401k, and more.

 - Freelancers are self-employed.
 This is a pro AND a con!
 When you work from home, you need to make sure you can stay on top of yourself.
 Procrastination is an easy trap to fall into – being a self-starter is a must!

 - As a freelancer, you can work from anywhere – and this can be a problem.
 When you work from home or are working as a freelancer, it can be temping to just work all the time!